sarthak-chakraborty/MinSSL/README.md

 ### Topology Adaptive Hyper-cubes
   Initial implementation uses a Decision Tree based classification algorithm to classify the semantic vectors into various categories.
 Hyper-cubes are then generated for various features (here, 300) that covers the vector space.
   `Hypercubes` contains the code for the implementation of the same.
-Run the code in a `python2` environment using `python Hypercubes.py`.
-Then run `python clean.py` and the results are stored in 'HyperCool.csv'.
+Run the code in a `python2` environment using `python Hypercubes.py`; the output is saved in `out.txt` in text format.
+Run `python clean.py` to generate the results in 'csv' format; results are stored in 'HyperCool.csv'.
+Number of hyper-cubes generated are 1173.
   **Hyperparameters**:
   * Depth of Decision Tree = 15

   ### Determinantal Point Process
+  Determinantal Point Process chooses a set of diverse hypercubes from the ones obtained in the previous section.
+It takes the input csv and algorithmically chooses the set of hypercubes that maximises the principal minor(Read [Determinantal point processes for machine learning](https://arxiv.org/pdf/1207.6083.pdf) for more information).
+Code for this section is present in the `Hypercubes` folder.
+Results of the hypercubes are stored in `index_dpp_hypercubes.npy`.
+Algorithm chooses 150 diverse hypercubes from the set.
+(P.S.
+Algorithm needs to be feeded with the number of hypercubes it needs to be chosen).
+  **Hyperparameters**
+  * Number of hypercubes to be chosen = 150
+  * Weight(`FACTOR`) gien to hypercubes of different categories = 50
+  * Similarity metric between two hypercubes = Inverse Euclidean Distance

+ ## Minimized Semi-Supervise Learning
+ To extract the representative samples present in the selected hypercubes, run `python extractPoints.py` in `extractPoints` folder.
+Labelled data points are stored in `train1.csv` and their labels in `train1labels.csv`.
+Unlabelled data points are stored in `otherpoints.csv`.
+Number of representative points for 150 hypercubes are 924.
+Hence there are 924 labelled datapoints and 8058 unlabelled datapoints.
+ Run a semi-supervised learning algorithm on the obtained data points using `python ssl.py` within `SSL` folder.
+Train accuracy and Test accuracy are reported.
+ **Hyperparameters**
+ * Batch size for Unsupervised learning = 100

+ Read `MinSSL.pdf` for a better understanding.